Pranab Mukherjee: Illness and death

 The Government of India announced a seven-day period of state mourning between 31 August to 6 September, whereby the national flag would fly at half mast on all buildings wherever it is flown regularly.
 The West Bengal state government declared a closure of state-run offices for the following day as a mark of respect.

-Mukherjee's funeral was held the following day, on 1 September at the Lodhi Road crematorium, with full state honours.
-His body was brought to the crematorium in a van instead of gun carriage due to COVID-19 pandemic restrictions in the country.
+Mukherjee's funeral was held the following day, on 1 September at the Lodi Road crematorium, with full state honours.
+His body was brought to the crematorium in a van instead of a gun carriage due to COVID-19 pandemic restrictions in the country.
 His ashes were immersed into the Ganges river in Haridwar.